TheStarAlight/eTraj.jl/docs/src/theory2_trajectory_simulation_phase_methods.md

 ### [Non-dipole Effects on the Trajectory Motion](@id traj_nondipole)

 Dipole approximation is usually applied in the study of laser-matter interaction by neglecting the spatial dependence of the laser field, i.e., we let ``\bm{A}(\bm{r},t) = \bm{A}(t)``.
-However, for lasers with high intensity or frequency, the spatial dependence of the laser becomes noticeable, the dipole approximation breaks down and we have to take non-dipole effects into account.
+However, for lasers with high intensity or frequency, the spatial dependence of the laser becomes noticeable, the dipole approximation breaks down, and we have to take non-dipole effects into account.

 To include the first-order non-dipole effects in trajectory simulation, we first refer to the spatial dependent vector potential ``\bm{A}(\bm{r},t)``, giving its first-order expansion in space coordinates:
 ```math